 We've helped you quantify your time in meetings, right here, in 50 statistics:

-How much time does the average employee spend in meetings in 2019?
+How much time did the average employee spend in video meetings in 2021?

 How many meetings on average are people having per week?